THIS WEBPAGE IS ALSO AVAILABLE

 As they try to become their own Masters of the Universe, they might engage in abusive or selfish behavior to make themselves feel “on top of the world”; or perhaps they’re getting drunk every night or engaging in some other sort of self-destructive behavior to blot out nagging feelings of inadequacy or despair, rather than sharing their anguish with our Lord on the cross.

-Speaking of sharing, remember again if you feel like you need to escape in a bottle (or some drug or whatever), that we need not go through our struggles alone!
+Speaking of sharing, remember again if you feel like you need to escape in a bottle (or some drug or some illicit relationship, or whatever), that we need not go through our struggles alone!
 Reach out for strength with prayers against temptation like the ones above.

 Ask for help from your parish community whenever possible.
 If needed, by all means seek out the appropriate treatment.
 And treat yourself, and others who might be undergoing similar problems, with compassion as much as possible.